-- (8) Groups shall be defined as any organization which has at least five (5) members and adopted bylaws.
-The group must meet regularly (at least semi-annual); the speaker must have been voted on by the majority of the group to represent them and have minutes of their meetings; and have previously registered with the Authority as a recognized group. - (9) Applicants shall be defined as any person (s) or agency (s) that has a project which requires a consistency determination by the Airport Land Use Commission. - (10) After a public hearing or the public comment portion of the meeting has been closed, no person shall address the Board, Commission or Committee without first obtaining permission from the Chair to do so. - (11) The Chair, with the consent of a majority of the Board, Commission or Committee present, may extend or reduce the amount of time given to individual speakers, applicants, groups and referring jurisdictions or suspend the requirements of this policy. - (12) This policy shall apply to the conduct of meetings of the Board, Airport Land Use Commission and all standing committees created by the Board.
+- (10) After a public hearing or the public comment portion of the meeting has been closed, no person shall address the Board, Commission, or Committee without first obtaining permission from the Chair to do so. - (11) The Chair may extend or reduce the amount of time given to individual speakers, applicants, groups and referring jurisdictions or suspend the requirements of this policy. - (12) This policy shall apply to the conduct of meetings of the Board, ALUC, and all Committees created by the Board.